Colposcopy – Glengarry Private Hospital, Perth

 Does an abnormal smear mean I have cancer of the cervix?

-An abnormal PAP smear result or referral for a colposcopy examination does not mean you have cancer.
+An abnormal smear result or referral for a colposcopy examination does not mean you have cancer.

 Very few women with abnormal smear test results have cancer (but it does need to be ruled out).
-The PAP smear test is to detect abnormal cell changes and have them removed before cancer develops.
+The smear test is to detect high risk HPV or abnormal cell changes, allowing assessment with removal of any abnormal cells before cancer develops.

 How is a colposcopy done?